 The carrying amounts of current financial assets and financial liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
-The carrying amounts of the bank borrowings approximate their fair values as the interest rate of the borrowings approximates the market lending rate for similar types of loan as at the end of the reporting period.
-The fair value of non-current receivables and non-current other payables are disclosed in Notes 9 and 20 to the financial statements.
+The carrying amounts of the bank borrowings approximate their fair values as the interest rate of the borrowings approximates the market lending rate for similar types of lending arrangements as at the end of the reporting period.
+The fair value of non-current receivables and non-current other payables are disclosed in Notes 8 and 18 to the financial statements.